 RS Did admit to supplier issues and are replacing my daggerboard with a new one upon change of supplier.
 They sent me a second hand one (although pretty new looking a few scuffs here and there), to get me back on the water ASAP.

-This is a shame to hear as this is a significant batch size of foils (and possible hulls) that are not fit for purpose if the case.
+This is a shame to hear.
 I don't know how many could be affected.
 My pervious boat No was 3148, and had no issues what so ever from my memory.
 In a way it feels like I could have traded down.
 I did put my previous boat through its pace last year due to the UK storms but she was much loved and cared for but an upgrade after a rough year sounded like a worthy decision.

-I know RS are shipping RS Aeros like crazy so perhaps they attempted to find a suppler to meet demand but had problems.
+I know RS are shipping RS Aeros like crazy so perhaps they attempted to meet demand but had problems.
 Especially as lots won't be able to sail it may be hard to spot imperfections and issue until they feedback loop opens up.